AlanMcCann/bootswatch-rails/README.md

 your Rails 3 asset pipeline, just like bootstrap-sass gives you scss version of bootstrap itself.

+## Original
+This was forked from https://github.com/maxim/bootswatch-rails and updated for Bootstrap 3 assets from https://github.com/log0ymxm/bootswatch-scss.

+Finally, a pull request Bugfix: use boostrap-sass "~> 2" from theCurator was included to define the dependency on bootstrap-sass.

+This version is only in test mode right now.
 ## Installation

 Add this line to your application's Gemfile, in assets group: